eigenfoo/old-eigenfoo.github.io/_posts/2019-04-07-bayesian-bandits-2.md

 Nonstationarity could mean either of two things for our model:

-1. either we are lucky enough to know that the rewards distributions have the same functional form throughout all time, and that it is merely the parameters that are liable to change,
+1. either we are lucky enough to know that rewards are identically distributed throughout all time (e.g. the rewards are always normally distributed, or binomially distributed), and that it is merely the parameters of these distributions that are liable to change,
 2. or we are particularly unlucky and the rewards distributions are arbitrary and changing.